charleennewland/blog/visual_management.md

 - Enhanced Decision-Making; Visual data provides a quick and comprehensive overview, enabling faster and more informed decision-making by leaders and teams
 - Employee Engagement; Visual displays create an engaging work environment, encouraging employee involvement and participation in continuous improvement initiatives
 Standardized Processes; Visual aids, such as standardized work instructions, help ensure consistency in processes, reducing errors and promoting quality
-- Promotes Accountability; Visual displays of goals and progress foster a sense of accountability among team members, encouraging them to meet targets and contribute to overall success.
+- Promotes Accountability; Visual displays of goals and progress foster a sense of accountability among team members, encouraging them to meet targets and contribute to overall success
+- Supports Lean Principles; Visual management aligns with lean principles, such as Just-in-Time and Kanban, promoting efficiency, waste reduction, and a focus on customer value.

+In summary, visual management in the workplace, is like a car's navigation system, it offers advantages such as improved communication, understanding, and a culture of continuous improvement.
+It provides teams with a clear, real-time understanding of the journey ahead, guiding them through complexities with efficiency.
+Similar to holiday decorations and a well-decorated Christmas tree that enhance the festive spirit, visual management improves information flow and communication within organizations, ultimately enhancing the transparency of the value chain.

+May your festivities be as joyous as a snowman finding out it's a snow day!

 [A] Visual management, performance management and continuous improvement A lean manufacturing approach [B] Tezel, B., Koskela, L. and Tzortzopoulos, P. (2009), “The functions of visual management”.